 Things to consider when buying travel insurance for a cruise.

 We are a nation of cruise lovers.
-Statistics released in 2016 by the Cruise Lines International Association of Australasia show that within one year, 1.28 million Australians
+Statistics released in 2016 by the Cruise Lines International Association of Australasia show that in 2018, 1.34 million Australians

 took a cruise.